rupamkerketta/tools-and-stuff/gpg-keys/README.md

 #### Contents:

 1. [Generating GPG key pair](#1.-generating-gpg-key-pair)
-2. Editing the expiry date of the date of the key
+2. Editing the expiry date of the key
 3. What does revoking a GPG key mean ?
 4. Creating revoke certificates
 5. Backing-Up the keys